obsidianmd/obsidian-developer-docs/en/Reference/App CSS variables.md

 #### Accent color

 Accent color can be defined by the theme, and overidden by the user in Obsidian Appearance Settings.
+This color used to highlight interactive elements such as links, active states, buttons, etc.

-The accent color is defined as three separate HSL variables so that these values can be modified with `calc()`.
-This allows themes to create a variety of shades from the user's accent color.
+The accent color is defined as three separate HSL variables so that the values can be modified in CSS with `calc()`.
+Using CSS calculations allows themes to create a variety of shades from the user's accent color.

 | Variable     | Property | Description |
 | ------------ | -------- | ----------- |